khakhalin/notes/00_to_read_math.md

 Chollet, F. (2019).
 The Measure of Intelligence. arXiv preprint arXiv:1911.01547. https://arxiv.org/abs/1911.01547
+Seems to be endorsed by many good people.
+Bump it up on the list!

 Turing, A. M. (1950).
 Computing machinery and intelligence.
 In Parsing the Turing Test (pp. 23-65).
 Springer, Dordrecht.
 2005. http://www.geielettronica.it/images/pdf/turing.pdf